BGP Multipath

 iBGP and eBGP

-Routers within an AS exchange routes to external destinations using internal BGP (iBGP), and routers are peering external to their AS using external BGP (eBGP).
+Routers within an AS exchange routes to external destinations using internal BGP (iBGP), and routers peer externally to their AS using external BGP (eBGP).
 All BGP speakers within a single AS must be fully meshed to propagate external destinations.
 For loop prevention, the original BGP design states reachability information learned from an iBGP router can not be forwarded to another iBGP router inside the full mesh. eBGP designs use AS-PATH for loop prevention.
 All routing protocols, not just BGP, require some mechanism to prevent loops.

-• With iBGP, the maximum number of iBGP hops an update can traverse is 1.
+With iBGP, the maximum number of iBGP hops an update can traverse is 1.

 Route-reflection (RR) and confederations